knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 M -> T -> W -> Not T -> F -> Not Sat -> Sun

 #### The Importance of Sleep in Learning

+1. Just being awake creates toxic product in your brain.
+When you sleep, your brain cells sleep -> unblocking the stream so that fluid can flow.
+2. While sleeping, brain removes not so important patterns from the brain an strengthen important patterns more.
+3. During sleep, brain also rehearse some of the tougher parts of whatever we are trying to learn.
+4. Sleep is complete deactivation of conscious you in pre-frontal cortex, helps other areas of brain talking easily to one another.

+#### Interview with Dr. Terrence Sejnowski

+Todos:

+1. Try to think of ideas while jogging.
+2. Learn context switching
+3.